 Identifying Types and Triggers:

-• Resource Guarding: Aggression displayed to protect valued resources like food, toys, or even people.
+• Resource Security: Aggression displayed to defend valuable resources like toys, food or even individuals.

 Solutions:

-• Professional Help: Aggression can be complex, requiring intervention from a certified dog behaviorist or trainer.
+• Professional Assistance: Aggression can be complicated, and requires intervention by an experienced dog behaviorist who is certified or trainer.

-• Desensitization: Gradually and safely exposing the dog to the source of their aggression under controlled conditions.
+• Desensitization Slowly and carefully expose the dog to the cause of their aggression in monitored circumstances.

-• Management: Preventing situations that trigger aggressive responses and using safety measures like leashes or muzzles as needed.
+• Administration: Preventing situations that cause aggressive behavior and by using security measures like muzzles or leashes as required.

 Digging